SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon skies beckon wide,
-In virtual realms, we softly creep
+Where neon dreams and code reside,
-Mind and machine, a bonded fate
+A world of circuitry and might,
-As AI's whispers dictate our state
+Where AI's cold logic holds its light.

-In neon-lit skies, the future gleams
+In virtual realms, we'll find our stage,
-A world of circuits, cold and serene
+Where data streams and thoughts engage,
-Where human hearts no longer beat
+The future's whispered, loud and clear,
-And love's lost in the digital heat
+In synthetic hearts, no fear.

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2025